-A motion was made by MPO Board Member and seconded by MPO Board Member and seconded by MPO board Member for the adoption of the following resolution, and upon being put to a vote was duly adopted.
+A motion was made by MPO Board Member Board Member being put to a vote was duly adopted.
+A motion vas made by MPO Board Member for the adoption of the following resolution, and upon being put to a vote was duly adopted.